-Most filmmakers want to know more about how to raise money for their project.
+Most filmmakers want to know more about how to raise money for their projects.
 It’s a complicated question with lots of moving parts.
 However, one crucial component to building a project that you can get financed is building a cohesive package that will help get the film financed.
-So with that in mind, here are the 7 essential elements to a good film package.
+So with that in mind, here are the 7 essential elements of a good film package.

 1.Director